Fall 2015 Enrollment

 Friends University attracts top minds to its faculty – not only academic intellects who have spent lifetimes studying and researching, but also leaders of industry with years of practical experience.
 Students learn through traditional classroom lectures, group projects, thoughtful discussion, one-to-one tutoring, in-depth research and opportunities beyond the brick and mortar of the institution.

-Nicole Pendleton, assistant professor in accounting, has been the subject of student praise as well.
+Nichole Pendleton, assistant professor in accounting, has often been the subject of student praise.
 One student who nominated Pendleton for a teaching award noted that “Friends professors treat students better than any other school I’ve attended, and they focus on creating real relationships with students.
 Pendleton is a perfect example of this kind of professor.”

 Bassam Jaradat, adjunct professor in business, is not only a teacher at Friends University, but an alumnus as well.
 “His class wasn’t just about the book.
 It was about life experience and making learning meaningful,” said one student who commented about Jaradat.